Hostage-taking 'terrorist' arrested after Kyiv standoff | DW | 03.08.2020

 Gerashchenko earlier said the suspect wanted to give interviews to journalists.

 Police stormed the room while the suspect was talking to reporters and detained him.
-The authorities later confirmed he did have explosives in his possession.
+Authorities initially said the man had explosives in his possession — but this was later disputed by the deputy minister.

 According to preliminary information, the woman who heads the bank's branch chose to stay in the building, Gerashchenko told the AFP news agency by phone.